-- Assaut – fighters score points for touches; all force/pressure is excluded.
+- Assaut – fighters score points with touches, all force excluded.

-- Combat – full contact is used to seek a KO.
+- Combat – full contact is used to win by KO.

-At London Savate we usually train for the first type of bout (Assaut), meaning we can spar without getting hurt and use jumps and spins to score points, which would be impractical for most full contact matches.
-We also have Combat fighters in our stable, who train to be strong with knock-out power.
+At London Savate we usually train for Assaut, meaning we can spar without getting hurt and use kicks, punches, jumps and spins to score points.
+We also have Combat fighters who train for knock-outs.

-- Canne de Combat is a stick-fighting system that uses many of the same body movements and mechanics as Boxe-Francaise.
+- Canne de Combat is a stick-fighting art that uses many of the same body movements and mechanics as Boxe-Francaise.

-- Savate Defense is another extension of the art, in which street self-protection is learnt, without the sporting aspect.
+- Savate Defense in which street self-protection is learnt, without the sporting aspect.

-- Savate Forme is a workout or dance in which the moves of Savate are utilised, but no contact is made.
+- Savate Forme is a workout to music in which the moves of Savate are utilised